Llanover House: History

-Benjamin Waddington, originally from Nottinghamshire, bought the Ty Uchaf estate in Monmouthshire in around 1792.
-He built a house, Ty Uchaf, and laid out an extensive park.
+In 1792, Benjamin Waddington (1749-1828), the third son of the Rev. Joshua Waddington (1711-1780), who was born in Walkeringham, Nottinghamshire bought Tŷ Uchaf, an 'ill-built, incomplete, & inelegant dwelling house' in Monmouthshire, where he laid out an extensive park.
 His daughter, Augusta was born at the house in March 1802.
-In 1823, Augusta married Benjamin Hall, a successful engineer and politician, and owner of the adjacent Llanover estate, which was united with Ty Uchaf on Augusta's inheriting following the death of her father.
+In 1823, Augusta married Benjamin Hall, from wealthy industrial family and who became a successful politician, and owner of the adjacent Llanover estate, which was united with Ty Uchaf on Augusta's inheriting following the death of her father.
 In 1828 the Halls determined to build a new house at the centre of their unified estate.
-Thomas Hopper was commissioned to design a large, three-storey, house, in a Jacobethan style.
+Thomas Hopper was commissioned to design a large, three-storey house, in a Jacobethan style.
 Building was complete by 1837.

-The Halls devoted considerable attention to the development of Llanover as a model estate village, although John Newman, in his Gwent/Monmouthshire volume of the Pevsner Buildings of Wales, notes that much of the current building estate dates from the time of their grandson, Ivor Herbert, 1st Baron Treowen.
+The Halls devoted considerable attention to the development of Llanover as a model estate village, although John Newman, in his Gwent/Monmouthshire volume of the Pevsner Buildings of Wales, notes that much of the current building estate dated from the time of their grandson, Ivor Herbert, 1st Baron Treowen.
 In addition to the construction of cottages for the estate workers, schools for their children, and chapels for them all to worship in, Lady Llanover established a number of temperance inns, as a firm advocate of abstinence.

 Lady Llanover's first passion, however, was the promotion of Welsh culture and language.
 A Welsh speaker herself, she employed Welsh-speaking servants, had instruction in her estate schools undertaken in Welsh, and required that the services at St Bartholomew's Church were conducted in Welsh.
-At a national level, Lady Llanover supported the Cymreigyddion Society, funded Daniel Silvan Evans in the production of his Welsh dictionary, purchased the Llanover Manuscripts collection from the son of Iolo Morganwg, supported the Eisteddfod movement, adopting her own bardic name, 'Gwenynen Gwent' (The Bee of Gwent), and encouraged the study and use of the Welsh harp and Welsh costume.
+At a national level, Lady Llanover supported the Cymreigyddion Society, funded Daniel Silvan Evans in the production of his Welsh dictionary, purchased the Llanover Manuscripts collection from the son of Iolo Morganwg, supported the Eisteddfod movement, adopting her own bardic name, Gwenynen Gwent (The Bee of Gwent), and encouraged the study and use of the Welsh harp and Welsh costume.

 Lord Llanover died in 1867 and was buried at St Bartholomew's.
-Lady Llanover outlasted him by 30 years, although becoming increasingly withdrawn from society.
+Lady Llanover outlived him by 30 years, although becoming increasingly withdrawn from society.
 She died in 1898 and was buried in the family tomb, following a service conducted in Welsh.

 Llanover House was demolished in 1936.
-The Llanover Estate remains a privately owned estate in possession of the Hall's descendants.
+The Llanover Estate remains a privately owned estate in possession of the Halls' descendants.
 The gardens are occasionally opened to the public.